 How do I list a product on Amazon FBM?

-Listing an FBM product is, in many ways, the same as creating any other product offer.
+Listing an FBM product is largely the same as creating any other product offer.

 Using the steps outlined above, once you reach the part of the offer that reads ‘Fulfillment Channel’, select the radial that states ‘I will ship the item myself (Merchant Fulfillment).’